A Quick Pulse Check on Remote and Hybrid Work

 -

 Policy tug‑of‑war.
-A minority of CEOs continue to push for a five-day RTO, but employee data suggest they risk higher churn.
+A minority of CEOs continue to push for a five-day return-to-office (RTO) policy, but employee data suggest they risk higher turnover.
 Expect more “3‑2” hybrid schedules rather than full reversals.

 -